John Jacob Astor III: Philanthropy

 Astor donated objects and funds to the Metropolitan Museum of Art (in 1887 he presented it with his wife's collection of valuable laces and left a bequest of $50,000).
 He and his brother presented Trinity Church with a memorial to their father: a sculptured reredos and altar costing $80,000.
 He left a bequest of $450,000 to the Astor Library, bringing the family benefactions to the institution to a total of about $1,500,000.
 He also gave generously to the New York Cancer Hospital ($100,000 bequest), the Woman's Hospital, St. Luke's Hospital ($100,000 bequest) and the Children's Aid Society.

 He took an active interest in the Astor Library beyond funding.
 He was treasurer of its board of trustees, and in 1879 deeded to it the three lots on which the northern wing of the present building was later constructed by him.
 He presented it with his collection of early books and rare manuscripts.

 His deeply religious wife Charlotte supported the newly formed Children's Aid Society and sat on the board of the Women's Hospital of New York, an institution that to her dismay refused to accept cancer patients.
-She persuaded her husband to donate the money ($225,000) to erect the New York Cancer Hospital's first wing, the "Astor Pavilion."
+She persuaded her husband to donate the money ($225,000) to erect the New York Cancer Hospital's first wing, the "Astor Pavilion".
 For twenty years, she supported a German industrial school.
-From 1872 until her death, she was a manager of the Woman's Hospital, besides taking an active part in the Niobrara League to aid the Indians and in many other charities.
+From 1872 until her death, she was a manager of the Women's Hospital, besides taking an active part in the Niobrara League to aid the Indians and in many other charities.
 She bequeathed $150,000 to charitable organizations.

 Personal life

 On December 9, 1846, Astor was married at Trinity Church in New York City to Charlotte Augusta Gibbes (February 27, 1825 – December 12, 1887).
 Her parents were Thomas Stanyarne Gibbes Jr. and Susan Annette Vanden Heuvel.
-She was a descendent of Charles Apthorp, Jan Cornelius Van den Heuvel, and SC Governor Robert Gibbes.
-Together, they had one child, William Waldorf Astor in 1848, who later became the 1st Viscount Astor, who married Mary Dahlgren Paul.
+She was a descendant of Charles Apthorp, Jan Cornelius Van den Heuvel, and South Carolina Governor Robert Gibbes.
+Together, they had one child, William Waldorf Astor in 1848, who later became the 1st Viscount Astor and married Mary Dahlgren Paul.

 In 1859, he built a home at 338 Fifth Avenue, today the street address of the Empire State Building.
 Later, he had an imposing vacation home, Beaulieu, built in Newport, Rhode Island, and he had a country estate, Nuits, at Ardsley-on-Hudson in Irvington, New York.
 Astor increasingly visited London in his later years.
-His son moved there permanently with his family in 1891 and became a British citizen in 1899 later being made Lord Astor.
+His son moved there permanently with his family in 1891 and became a British citizen in 1899, later being made Lord Astor.

 John Jacob Astor III died on February 22, 1890, and was interred in the Trinity Church Cemetery in Manhattan.